ookraw/commom-substrings-filter/readme.md

 Based on the concepts:
 -	Shingle: the smallest information unit consists of a substring of length L that overlaps on L-1 bytes with the neighbors, like roof shingles.
--	Fingerprint: the hash(b,m) value of a shingle, base b and modulus m are the parameters of the Rabin-Karp Rolling Hash (aka fingerprint).
+-	Fingerprint: the hash(b,m) value of a shingle, base b and modulus m are the parameters of the Rabin-Karp Rolling Hash (aka signature algorithm).
 -	Diversification: to alleviate the **locality problem** of fingerprinting, the hashes are diversified as presented in our upcoming report.<br/>

 the general idea is to **eliminate those test shingles that have no matching fingerprint among the reference shingles.**<br/>